 In the age where we are all connected by digital ties, the world is truly your oyster when it comes to finding an internship.
 Why limit your search to local businesses when you can tap into industries all over the world?

-Getting an online internship, also called virtual internships or remote internships, means that you can build your resume at the same time that you continue going to school or working a day job.
-It’s a great option to supplement your other commitments, or as an alternative to the traditional internship which comes with additional costs and expenses.
+Getting an online internship, also called virtual internships or remote internships means that you can build your resume at the same time that you continue going to school or working a day job.
+It’s a great option to supplement your other commitments or as an alternative to the traditional internship, which comes with additional costs and expenses.
 It may also give you the experience you need to kick start your online career.

 Online internships are offered in a variety of industries across the globe and can generally be started anytime throughout the year.
-While some online internships may be less reputable, there are a number of well respected programs and organizations that offer virtual alternatives to the traditional internship.
+While some online internships may be less reputable, there are a number of well-respected programs and organizations that offer virtual alternatives to the traditional internship.

 Marketing: Much of marketing and advertising takes place online.
 Potential remote internships in marketing could include managing social media platforms, creating or curating digital content, or running analytics for campaigns.
+Complete a virtual marketing internship with programs like Start Me Up and Meiji Internships.

 Sales: Working in sales or customer support can provide good opportunities for remote internships.
 You may find yourself answering consumer queries, tracking outreach, or performing market research.